Last update 19.Jan.1998 01:30 ET

 If the birth date of a spouse is not known, it will be displayed as circa the birth date of the partner.
 If the birth date of a first child is not known, it is assumed to be 21 years after the birth of the mother, or one year after the marriage date of the parents, whichever seems more reasonable.
 Subsequent children are assumed to have been born in consecutive years following the first child if more precise information is not known.

-The first column of the Family Chart, labeled "Nav", contains two graphic "Navigational" symbols, , the "ALL" button, and , the "PARENT" button.
-In addition, next to every individual with children, the "CHILD" button will appear.
+The first column of the Family Chart, labeled "Nav", contains two graphic "Navigational" symbols, all, the "ALL" button, and parent, the "PARENT" button.
+In addition, next to every individual with children, the "CHILD" button child will appear.

-Expands the chart to include all individuals, and positions
+all Expands the chart to include all individuals, and positions the

-Limits the display to the generation containing the
+parent Limits the display to the generation containing the individual clicked,

-Limits the display to include the clicked individual's
+children Limits the display to include the clicked individual's children, and

 Because each individual in a family chart is immediately followed by his or her spouse(s), and the children of their marriage, plus the spouses and children of their children, etc., there may be several individuals separating two siblings in any family.
 There may in fact be as many as 4 or 5 generations of descendants of any single individual separating that individual from his or her next sibling.